kaye360/joshkaye/README.md

 This directory contains entire page content within the <main> tags so that pages can be duplicated.
 For example, a landing page for a particular service could be duplicated in a /services/example-service page.

 ## Todos
-- Make base landing page
 - Privacy policy
-- As as feature to button.
-Make CardLinksExample have <Button as="span"> to avoid nestend button with anchor tag